sevenseacat/esm-data-presenter/README.md

 The end goal is to create a read-only webapp to present game data used in Morrowind.

-At the moment this is still in the "parse the ESM data file into something readable" stage.

 Using the amazing work of Dave Humphrey detailed here: http://www.uesp.net/morrow/tech/mw_esm.txt

 ## The Plan